Human Services Associate's Degree

 Learn about typical courses in an associate's degree program in human services.
 Find career options, employment outlook and median salaries for entry-level jobs.
 Schools offering Human Services degrees can also be found in these popular choices.

 Typical courses can include psychology, psychopathology, ethnic studies, sociology, community organization, chemical dependency, crisis intervention and human development.
-All programs require you to participate in some sort of externship at a school-approved facility.
+Programs typically require you to participate in some sort of externship at a school-approved facility.
 Although you can complete some learning through online lessons, the experiential element of your learning keeps these programs from being based entirely on the Web.

 What Can I Do Once I Graduate?